 Connecting to HPCC Systems using Putty on Windows

-If you are connecting to the Linux clusters from the wired TTU network or the TTUnet wireless network, then you are considered to be "on campus".
-Connections made from TTUHSC, the TTUguest wireless network or any other off campus site is treated as an "off campus" connection.
+If you are connecting to the HPCC from the wired TTU network or most portions of the TTUnet wireless network, then you are considered to be "on campus".
+Connections made from TTUHSC, the TTUguest wireless network or any other off campus site are treated as an "off campus" connection and require use of the campus GlobalProtect VPN.
+Note: Some recently upgraded portions of the TTUnet wireless network are reported to require use of the VPN also.

 Table of Contents